 However, the comic would teach the characters (and thus us readers) the important lesson of not judging a book by its cover.
 For example, as they fly over what looks like a dinosaur one of the aliens laments how others treat these “magnificent beasts”.
 These lessons would play out over several issues, varying from one strip to the next.
 This was long-form storytelling and, while there was plenty of action and building to cliffhangers, nothing ever felt rushed.
 Twists and turns kept us guessing and we soon understood things weren’t always as they seemed.
 More on this below.

 The next strip leaps off the page.
-Joe Alien, as drawn by Massimo Belardinelli (Ace Trucking Co., Sláine and a simply stunning Super Naturals strip you’ll have to see to believe) is the only colour strip and suits his style just perfectly.
+Joe Alien, written by new comics writer David Robinson (Eagle, The Unbeatable Squirrel Girl, Army of Darkness/Xena and drawn by Massimo Belardinelli (Ace Trucking Co., Sláine and a simply stunning Super Naturals strip) is the only colour strip and suits his style just perfectly.
 It’s also the right choice for the colour strip, being full of wonderfully grotesque plant life and that intriguing main character himself.
 Joe is the last of his race, who were all fitted with external brain packs at birth to absorb as much knowledge as possible throughout life to share this with other species.
 Oh, and they had telescopic limbs.

 In this first chapter Joe and his team get acquainted (Joe showing them what happens if his brain becomes disconnected) and notice the landing craft’s scanners indicate the area is rich in vegetation but no other lifeforms at all, so it’s safe to explore.
 Have they never seen a horror movie in the distant future?
 It’s not long before a trooper goes missing after encountering a hallucination plant, giving him a vision of his favourite night club, making him want to walk inside without realising the imaginary doors are actually its big, slobbering mouth.